v8tix/cronov/README.md

   * configuration:
     * Here you can change the image name and its tag.
   * build.
-    * The Docker file and the container artifacts need must be included here.
+    * The Dockerfile, and the container artifacts need must be included here.
     * Also in this directory you can find the build.sh script.
 Execute it if you plan to build this image.
-    * Once the image was built, you can go to the executables directory.
+    * Once the image was build, you can go to the executables directory.
   * executables.
     * Each script under this directory wraps a useful Docker command.
     * To give a try the container: